-Such measures could include reducing soak times, implementing gear use limits in highrisk areas or during high-risk times (e.g. inclement weather), implementing other spatial or temporal measures as needed (e.g. to avoid severe weather or crowded fishing areas) and measure to reduce gear conflict that could result in gear loss.
+Such measures could include reducing soak times, implementing gear use limits in high-risk areas or during high-risk times (e.g. inclement weather), implementing other spatial or temporal measures as needed (e.g. to avoid severe weather or crowded fishing areas) and measure to reduce gear conflict that could result in gear loss.
+Where not appropriate and practically possible, the auditor shall provide a justification.

-5 Requirement Level 5.9 The unit of certification has an independent observer on Important board, from the fisheries management organizations or States.
+Requirement Level 5.9 The unit of certification has an independent observer on Important board, from the fisheries management organizations or States.
 In alternative, a CCTVs system has been deployed and it is accessible by the auditor to verify compliance with Friend of the Sea requirements.
 Only applicable to large-scale vessels and fleets.
 Not applicable to small-scale artisanal fisheries.